 Copyright © Nucleus Medical Media, Inc.

-Chronic lung diseaseConditions that affect the nervous systemWeak immune systemProlonged antibiotic useIntubated (having a tube placed) more than onceTube placed through a stoma (hole in the throat) rather than down through the nose or mouthProlonged ventilationContinuous sedationProlonged period of lying on backMalnutritionOlder age
+Factors that may increase your chance of developing VAP include: Chronic lung diseaseConditions that affect the nervous systemWeakened immune systemProlonged antibiotic useRepeated intubationTube placed through a stoma (hole in the throat) rather than down through the nose or mouthProlonged ventilationContinuous sedationProlonged period of lying on backMalnutritionOlder age

-FeverChillsCoughThick mucus, greenish mucus, or pus-like sputumBluish color of nails or lipsNausea or vomitingShortness of breath
+FeverChillsCoughThick mucus, greenish mucus, or pus-like phlegmBluish color of nails or lipsNausea or vomitingShortness of breath

 Your doctor will review your symptoms and medical history.
 A physical exam will also be done.
 Tests may include: